awave1/notes/content/cpsc457/lec1-basic-concepts.md

 ### First Generation (1945 - 1955): Vacuum Tubes and no OS

+Programs were hardwired, later were made on punch cards.
+Programs were written in machine language.
+Hardware required complicated wiring.
+Only single user at a time.
+Such computers were only able to perform basic calculations.
+No OS since there was no need for one.

 ### Second Generation (1955 - 1965): Transistors and Batch Systems

 Transistor based mainframe computers replaced old vacuum tube computers.
 Programs were made with FORTRAN & COBOL.
 OSes that were used: FMS (Fortran Monitor System) and IBSYS (IBM OS).
 Important concept was introduced: **batch systems**.